talmolab/sleap/docs/guides/cli.md

                         naming convention
                         <slp path>.<video index>_<video filename>.analysis.h5 will be
                         used for every video without a specified output path.
-Multiple outputs can be specified, each preceeded by --output.
+Multiple outputs can be specified, each preceded by --output.

                         Example (analysis format):
                           Input: